ayekat/localdir/README.md

 environment file, in which we define all the necessary variables, and the rest should work as described above.

-Concretely, this means that for zsh `.zshenv` is at the top-level.
-For bash, it's a little less clean, since it does not have any mechanisms for changing the location of its configuration files, so both `.bash_profile` and `.bashrc` are at the top-level.
+Concretely, this means that for **zsh** `.zshenv` is at the top-level.
+For **bash**, it's a little less clean, since it does not have any mechanisms for changing the location of its configuration files, so both `.bash_profile` and `.bashrc` are at the top-level.

 To reduce redundancy, most shell configuration happens in a shell-agnostic environment, namely `~/.local/etc/sh`; the shell-specific configuration files